Terence Crawford’s masterclass puts him in conversation to be an all-time great

 It was, make no mistake, a masterclass and that means it was not a classic.
 It was quality, a pleasure to watch, but Spence was always in danger, always a shot behind.
 Crawford never wasted a punch or a movement or a moment.
 He seized any gaps, countered with venom and hurt Spence dozens and dozens of times.
 Spence’s face started to swell from the punches early in the fight.
 There is an argument, in another boxing universe, for the fight to have been stopped a round or so earlier, but this end of the brutal game is harsh and unforgiving.
 When men are paid so much, they are expected to give even more.
 It is a savage business, make no mistake.

-There was no time for tears or reflection at the end from Spence, and he was calling for a rematch before he left the ring.
+There was no time for tears or reflection at the end from Spence, he was calling for a rematch before he left the ring.
 There are other fights for Crawford, men chasing his belts, but the cash-sensible fight is a rematch.
 And Crawford is a cash-sensible type of guy.

-Spence in defeat offered not one excuse.
+Spence, in defeat, offered not one excuse.
 He has been inactive, he has talked for years about letting his body grow, he has suffered eye injuries and serious damage in a sickening car crash.
 He could have mentioned any of the facts, but he refused.
 “The best man won, no excuses,” he said.
 “Now, let’s do it again.”

 Spence entered the ring unbeaten in 28 fights, having won his first world title back in 2017; he was the slightest betting underdog.
 He was also thought to be the bigger man and the bigger puncher.
 This fight was not meant to be a calculated massacre.